-- 1. A \$5 dues increase for 3^{rd} year members in year one (9/18) - 2.
-Adjust dues annually tied to the CPI index for four years through 9/22
+- 1. A \$5 dues increase for 3rd-year members in year one (9/2018) - 2.
+Adjust dues annually tied to the CPI index for four years through 9/2022

 After some in-depth discussion, the committee was very comfortable with the idea of tying any proposed dues increase to the CPI.
 The issue was the presentation of the \$5 increase.
-The committee did not feel that a \$5 increase was unreasonable but understood that it could be difficult for a large segment of the membership as a whole.
-After some additional discussion it was determined that from a percentage standpoint the increase would impact the many dues categories quite differently.
+The committee did not feel that a \$5 increase was unreasonable, but understood that it could be difficult for a large segment of the membership as a whole.
+After some additional discussion, it was determined that from a percentage standpoint, the increase would impact the many dues categories quite differently.
 Also, it was further determined that the difference between the regular CPI typically charged and the proposed dues increase would result in an additional \$20,000 to the Association.

-After further discussion the committee supported the proposed recommendation of the Membership committee but expects that additional discussion will be made at the Executive Board.
+After further discussion, the committee supported the proposed recommendation of the Membership committee but expects that additional discussion will be made at the Executive Board.
 As such the following action was taken:

-BARC recommends to F&A and the Executive Board that the Board approve the proposal to adjust personal member dues and directs the Membership Committee to forward the recommendation to ALA Council for their consideration during the 2018 ALA Midwinter Meeting.
+Action Item Motion: Moved by S. Potter and seconded by J. C. Jefferson, Jr. BARC recommends to F&A and the Executive Board that the Board approve the proposal to adjust personal member dues and directs the Membership Committee to forward the recommendation to ALA Council for their consideration during the 2018 ALA Midwinter Meeting as presented in document BARC #7.0 and EBD #4.4.